Shahrivar

 Shahrivar (شهریور, /fa/) is the sixth month of the Solar Hijri calendar, the official calendar of Iran and Afghanistan.
-Shahrivar has thirty-one days.
-It begins in August and ends in September by the Gregorian calendar.
+Shahrivar has 31 days.
+It begins on 23 August and ends on 22 September in the Gregorian calendar.
 The Afghan Persian name is Sonbola; in Pashto it is Waǵay.

 Shahrivar is the third and final month of summer.
 It is followed by Mehr.

 The name of the month comes from the Zoroastrian deity Kshatra Vairya.